 Minna Långström holds an MFA from the Academy of Fine Arts, Helsinki, including exchange studies at Carnegie Mellon University in Pittsburgh, USA.
+In 2003 she founded the Virta Productions company producing films and film installations for several filmmakers.
 She worked for the Lens Politica Film Festival in Helsinki 2006 – 2009 and was an assistant professor in Moving Image at the Academy of Fine Art in Helsinki 2008-2012.
-2014-2016 she was head of the Bioart Society board.
+2014-2016 she was chairman of the Bioart Society board.
 She has been artist-in-residence at London Space Studios, IASPIS (Nifca), Stockholm and FACT, Liverpool.

 Cable Factory, Tallberginkatu 1,